facelessuser/label-bot/README.md

 - Label Bot can manage labels by syncing them up with a list specified in a configuration file.
 If the configuration file changes, labels will be added, edited, or removed (if enabled) to match the configuration.
-- Label Bot can mark new issues and pull requests with specific labels.
+- Label Bot can mark new issues with a specific labels.
 For instance, out of the box, it marks new issues with `triage`.
-New pull requests, and any new pushes to a pull request, are marked `needs-review`.
-This helps highlight issues that need attention.
+- Label Bot can mark new pull requests and pull requests with specific labels.
+For instance, out of the box, it marks new pull requests with `needs-review`.
+Additionally, any new pushes to a pull request, are marked `needs-review`.
 - Label Bot will mark pull requests as pending if certain labels are present.
 By default it looks for things like:
   `work-in-progress`, `wip`, etc.
 - Label Bot can mark a pull requests with additional tags based on glob patterns.
 If a file matches a glob pattern, it